Atlas-Authority/marketing-automation/README.md

 More specifically:

-1. Downloads and analyzes Atlassian Marketplace data
+1. Downloads and analyzes HubSpot and Atlassian Marketplace data
-2. Generates contacts from tech/billing/partner contacts
+2. Generates contacts from all License/Transaction contact info
-3. Flags partner vs. customer types
+3. Identifies and flags Contact-Type for each Contact/Company
-4. Matches related MPAC events up with each other
+4. Matches up related MPAC events via similarity-scoring
-5. Generates deals from these matches
+5. Updates Contacts based on match results
+6. Generates Deals based on match results
-6. Upserts all of this into HubSpot
+7. Upserts all generated/updated HubSpot data entities

-7. Runs this in a configurable loop
+All this runs in an ENV-configurable loop.

 Uses Node.js and Docker.